edxu96/RexNet/docs/PhD/README.md

 * The number of statistics for decision making is as low as possible but different assets can be distinguished based on those statistics.
 * The imbalance within trading units can be maintained without centralized system operators [kirschen2018fundamentals](#reference), because it may be hard to establish trustworthy regulatory authorities and operators responsible for the system safety.

 Till now, all market designs fail to fulfill these requirements, while in this project, at least one capable market is designed.
-Some settings have been introduced to convert electricity into tradable assets and differentiate them temporally and spatially. [varian2014intermediate](#reference) The potential candidate so far is a reservation-based exchange market, which will be introduced in the next section, following discussions about its primary function and two features.
+Above all, some settings have been introduced to convert electricity into tradable assets and differentiate them temporally and spatially, and they vary in different industries.
+The most promising candidate so far is introduced in the next section, following discussions about its primary function, two features, and superiority over others.

 ## 3. Solution: Reservation-Based Exchange Market